I'm a provider

 Single or tandem autologous hematopoietic stem-cell transplantation is considered not medically necessary to treat any stage of breast cancer.

-Allogeneic hematopoietic stem-cell support is investigational to treat any stage of breast cancer.
+Allogeneic hematopoietic stem-cell transplantation is investigational to treat any stage of breast cancer.

 For State and School Employee subscribers, all bone marrow/stem cell transplants must be certified as medically necessary by the Plan’s Utilization Review Vendor.
 No benefits will be provided for any transplant procedure unless prior approval for the transplant is obtained.